Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 Super Sample Rate Operation
 ---------------------------

-Suport Sample Rate is commonly understood as a sample rate greater than the system clock.
+Super Sample Rate is commonly understood as a sample rate greater than the system clock.
 In the context of AIE kernels which are inherently SSR, the term SSR refers to execution using multiple kernels in parallel.

 The Mixed Radix FFT does not currently support implementations using multiple kernels in parallel to execute the FFT.

-Super Sample Rate Sample to Port Mapping
-////////////////////////////////////////

-When Super Sample Rate operation is used, data is input and output using multiple ports.
-These multiple ports on input or output act as one channel.
-The mapping of samples to ports is that each successive sample should be passed to a different port in a round-robin fashion, e.g. with TP_SSR set to 4, samples 0, 4, 8, ... should be sent to input port 0, samples 1, 5, 9, ... to input port 1, samples 2, 6, 10, ... to input port 2, sample 3, 7, 11, ... to input port 3 and so on.

 Scaling
 -------
 Scaling in the Mixed Radix FFT is controlled by the TP_SHIFT parameter which describes how many binary places by which to shift the result to the right, i.e. only power-of-2 scaling values are supported.
 Scaling is applied after the last rank has been computed.
 Internal calculations are unscaled, so a data type of cint32 is used internally to allow for bit-growth from an input of cint16.
-No larger type than cint32 is available, so if TT_DATA is cint32, the user must avoid arithmetic overflow by ensuring that data value range on input is restricted to prevent overflow.
+No larger type than cint32 is available, so if ``TT_DATA`` is cint32, the user must avoid arithmetic overflow by ensuring that data value range on input is restricted to prevent overflow.

 Rounding and Saturation
 ----------
-In the final stage, the final values are converted to TT_DATA using TP_SHIFT, TP_RND and TP_SAT.
-TP_SHIFT performs the scaling as described previously.
+In the final stage, the final values are converted to ``TT_DATA`` using ``TP_SHIFT``, TP_RND and TP_SAT. ``TP_SHIFT`` performs the scaling as described previously.
 TP_RND and TP_SAT determine the form of rounding and saturation applied on the downshifted value.
 The following tables describes the form of rounding and of saturation performed.

 .. _mixed_radix_fft_rnd_and_sat: